ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

 5. Kinesis Firehose can transform data to **Parquet** format and store it on S3 without provisioning any servers.
 Also this transformed data can be read into an Athena Table <u>via a Glue Crawler</u> and then the underlying data is readily available for ad-hoc analysis.
 Although Glue ETL Job can transform the source data to Parquet format, it is best suited for batch ETL use cases and it’s not meant to process streaming data.
 EMR cluster is not an option as the company does not want to manage the underlying infrastructure.

+6. **A Glue crawler connects to the data store that can be Amazon S3, RDS, Redshift, DynamoDB, or JDBC (Java Database Connectivity Interface).**

+   Amazon ElastiCache is in-memory data stores in the cloud that cannot be connected to Glue.
+(A caveat: a user can write custom Scala or Python code and import custom libraries and Jar files into Glue ETL jobs to access data sources not natively supported by AWS Glue, like ElastiCache).

-6. **Kinesis Data Firehose is used for streaming data scenarios**. **AWS Glue ML Transforms job can perform deduplication** in a serverless fashion.
+7. **Kinesis Data Firehose is used for streaming data scenarios**. **AWS Glue ML Transforms job can perform deduplication** in a serverless fashion.

-7. There is no such thing as a LOAD command for Redshift.
+8. There is no such thing as a LOAD command for Redshift.
 COPY is much faster than insert.
 UNLOAD is used to write the results of a Redshift query to one or more text files on Amazon S3.

-8. If you want Amazon SageMaker to replicate a subset of data on each ML compute instance that is launched for model training, specify `ShardedByS3Key` for S3DataDistributionType field.
+9. If you want Amazon SageMaker to replicate a subset of data on each ML compute instance that is launched for model training, specify `ShardedByS3Key` for S3DataDistributionType field.

-9. Kinesis Product Library provides built-in performance benefits and ease of use advantages.
+10. Kinesis Product Library provides built-in performance benefits and ease of use advantages.
 Please review more details here:

    https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html#developing-producers-with-kpl-advantage

-10. Kinesis Data Streams PutRecord API uses name of the stream, a partition key and the data blob whereas Kinesis Data Firehose PutRecord API uses the name of the delivery stream and the data record.
+11. Kinesis Data Streams PutRecord API uses name of the stream, a partition key and the data blob whereas Kinesis Data Firehose PutRecord API uses the name of the delivery stream and the data record.

-11. Hyperparameters should be tuned against the Validation Set.
+12. Hyperparameters should be tuned against the Validation Set.

-12. While you can use Spot instances on any node type, a Spot interruption on the Master node requires terminating the entire cluster, and on a Core node, it can lead to HDFS data loss.
+13. While you can use Spot instances on any node type, a Spot interruption on the Master node requires terminating the entire cluster, and on a Core node, it can lead to HDFS data loss.

-13. Athena performs much more efficiently and at lower cost when using columnar formats such as Parquet or ORC, and that Kinesis Firehose has the ability to convert **JSON** <u>data to Parquet or ORC format on the fly.</u>
+14. Athena performs much more efficiently and at lower cost when using columnar formats such as Parquet or ORC, and that Kinesis Firehose has the ability to convert **JSON** <u>data to Parquet or ORC format on the fly.</u>

-14. Kinesis Data Firehose needs the following three elements to convert the input data format to Parquet/ORC format:
+15. Kinesis Data Firehose needs the following three elements to convert the input data format to Parquet/ORC format:

     1) **Deserializer to read JSON data** (Input must be in JSON only, If not use a lambda to convert to JSON),